A Co-Design Framework for High-Performance Jumping of a Five-Bar Monoped with Actuator Optimization: Preliminaries

 \section{Preliminaries}

-In this section, we detail the symmetrical five-bar mechanism, model the leg-link masses, specify the chosen gearboxes, and present the control architecture utilized for jumping.
-The symmetrical five-bar leg mechanism is optimised using the proposed methodology in Section \ref{opt_framework}.
+In this section, we describe the symmetrical five-bar mechanism, the leg-link mass model, the considered gearbox architectures, and the control framework used for jumping.
+The symmetrical five-bar leg mechanism is optimized using the proposed methodology in Section \ref{opt_framework}.